kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 This was a concept that I got from using PostgREST.
 I became enamoured with the idea that I could make changes to the database and then get free API updates "out of the box".
 So I started investigating whether I could do the same with our web product.

 PostgREST automatically [generates an OpenAPI spec](http://postgrest.org/en/v5.2/api.html#openapi-support), so my first attempts leveraged this with great success.
-I combined the spec with [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) and out of the box I had fully validated forms for creating and updating new rows in the database.
+I combined the spec with [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) to generate fully-validated forms which could create and update our database via PostgREST.

 There were a few limitations around display and ordering of the fields so I recently [forked](https://github.com/kiwicopple/postgres-schema) and improved a library which will allow me to inspect our database and create a more robust [JSON Schema](https://json-schema.org/).
 It's still early days, however we are moving towards a product that utilises the following developer workflow: